How to Pitch a TV Show That Animation Executives Will Actually Want to Buy

 Some so bad that they ought to be illegal.

 I absolutely love my job as an animation executive.
-Every day I get to work with some top-tier talent in the animation industry (writers and artists just like you), and help make cartoons.
+Every day I get to work with some top-tier talent in the animation industry (writers and artists just like you), and help make cartoons seen by people all over the world.

 But the absolute worst part of my job is having to sit through a terrible cartoon pitch.